 Alert the Media

 Due to the residents' frustrations, they decided to call the local newspaper.
-They came to mind that of all the help they asked from the gas company, the elected officials, and the DEP, they were not heard not until the media got the things done.
+They thought that of all the help they asked from the gas company, the elected officials, and the DEP, they were not heard until the media got things done.

-Before long, TV cameras from as distant as Germany and Japan showed up at Dimock's doorstep.
+Before long, TV cameras from as distant as Germany and Japan arrived at Dimock's doorstep.
 Furthermore, a few neighbors said the coverage was totally out of line.
-Even though Teel says she, as well, definitely disapproved of her drinking water, she says Cabot was very responsive.
+Even though Teel says she disapproved of her drinking water, Cabot was very responsive.

-The residents who complained all sold their mineral rights, and they've all gotten royalties from gas drilling.
-Switzer said she's not against natural gas extraction.
-Yet, she said the subsequent terrible water had been a huge cost to pay.
+The residents who complained all sold their mineral rights and received royalties from gas drilling.
+Switzer said she was not against natural gas extraction, but the subsequent terrible water had been a huge cost.

-Cabot has eight wells on one of the resident's properties.
-The water was likewise impacted by drilling from the get-go.
-It caused lines clogged up with sediment.
+Cabot has eight wells on one of the residents' properties.
+Drilling impacted the water from the start, clogging lines with sediment.

 DEP To the Rescue (Or Not)